Running Pace Calculator

 4. 4

 Use plus or minus to adjust pace by seconds.
-Save scenarios to compare and export a two column PDF report.
+Save scenarios to compare and keep the result in Funify Notes.

 What pace is